rafael-santiago/aegis/README.md

 ### Debugging mitigation

-Certain programs requires some debugging avoidance. ``Aegis`` features a nice and straightforward way to implement this kind of mitigation.
+Certain programs require some debugging avoidance. ``Aegis`` features a nice and straightforward way to implement this kind of mitigation.
 For doing that you need:

 - To implement a exit checking function with the prototype: ``int(void *)``.